nostrband/askexperts/README.md

 - `ask_id` (string, required): Id of the ask, received from find_experts.
 - `question` (string, required): The detailed question to send to experts, might include more sensitive data as the questions are encrypted.
 - `experts` (array, required): Array of experts to send questions to, each containing:
-  - `context_id` (string, required): Bid payload event ID for the first question, or last answer event ID for a followup
+  - `message_id` (string, required): Bid payload event ID for the first question, or last answer event ID for a followup
   - `pubkey` (string, required): Expert's public key
   - `preimage` (string, conditional): Payment preimage for verification (required if NWC_CONNECTION_STRING not set)
   - `bid_sats` (number, conditional): Amount of the bid in satoshis (required when preimage is not provided, must match the invoice amount)